The premier graduate program in the U.S. for art criticism studies

 - Emphasis on the history and current transformations of the image

-Request information at firstname.lastname@example.org to learn more about the art criticism and writing program at SVA.
+Request information to learn more about the MFA Art Writing program at SVA.

 The MFA in Art Writing is one of the only graduate writing programs in the country that focuses specifically on criticism.
 We honor Walter Benjamin’s desire to “create criticism as a genre,” unto itself, and that means opening the program to a wide variety of approaches and inquiries.
 For us, criticism is an open proposition—a way to ask bigger and better questions.